You have undoubtedly already heard of the very beautiful urban beaches of Rio de Janeiro; Copacabana and Ipanema.

 The beach of the reserve (Praia da reserva) is located between the beach of Barra da Tijuca and the beach of Recreio, having received this name because it is located in an ecological reserve.

 Mainly characterized by clear water and for its soft sand, the beach also has kiosks in all its extension.
 Arriving at the beginning of Recreio, one can find well decorated kiosks, which can receive a lot of people and animated by musicians on weekends, with an excellent restaurant menu.

 The Cavaleiro Marinho kiosk was the best known and frequented by the beautiful people of Rio de Janeiro and by Brazilians passing through the capital Fluminense.

 Paradise hidden between the rocky coast and the sea.

-It is protected by two hills of the Atlantic forest, and has some of the best waves in the city for surfing and an incredibly blue sea.
-Use and abuse the watchtower.
-Visit it in person and discover why it is considered one of the best beaches in Rio de Janeiro.
+It is protected by two hills of the Atlantic Forest, with some of the city's best waves for surfing and an incredibly bluish sea.
+It is considered one of the best beaches in Rio de Janeiro.

-In the same area of environmental protection of Prainha, Grumari is a much larger beach - almost 3 km wide - but with nature conserved.
-It is surrounded by cliffs and hills with the forest of Restinga, which offers a spectacular contrast with the super-blue and clear sea.
+In the same environmental protection area of Prainha, Grumari is a much larger beach, almost 3 km of extension, with preserved nature.
+It is surrounded by cliffs and hills with the Restinga Forest, which offers a spectacular contrast with the clear blue sea.

-Additional tip: In the left corner is the beach of Abric├│, frequented by naturists.
-(This is for me the most beautiful beach in Rio de Janeiro - it can be compared to Seychelles).
+In the left corner is the beach of Abric├│, frequented by naturists.
+It is certainly the most beautiful beach in Rio de Janeiro, it can be compared to the Seychelles.